zacharia-thottakara/JHipsterExploration/README.md

 git:
 2.30.2

+Docker:
+20.10.5+dfsg1, build 55c4c88

+docker-compose:
+1.25.0, build unknown

 ## Jhipster initial options chosen

 The project can be re-generated from the yo-rc.json file, but here are the responses to the options for clarification

 ?
-Which *type* of application would you like to create?
+Which _type_ of application would you like to create?
 Monolithic application (recommended for simple projects) ?
 What is the base name of your application?
 JHipsterEx ?
 Do you want to make it reactive with Spring WebFlux?
 Yes ?
 What is your default Java package name? edu.jhipsterex.example ?
-Which *type* of authentication would you like to use?
+Which _type_ of authentication would you like to use?
 OAuth 2.0 / OIDC Authentication (stateful, works with Keycloak and Okta)
 ?
-Which *type* of database would you like to use?
+Which _type_ of database would you like to use?
 [BETA] Neo4j ?
 Would you like to use Maven or Gradle for building the backend?
 Gradle ?
 Do you want to use the JHipster Registry to configure, monitor and scale your application?
 Yes ?
 Which other technologies would you like to use?
 Apache Kafka as asynchronous messages broker ?
-Which *Framework* would you like to use for the client?
+Which _Framework_ would you like to use for the client?
 Angular ?
 Do you want to generate the admin UI?
 Yes
 ?
 Would you like to use a Bootswatch theme (https://bootswatch.com/)?
 Solar ?
 Choose a Bootswatch variant navbar theme (https://bootswatch.com/)?
 Dark